peteroupc/peteroupc.github.io/random.md

 Noncryptographic PRNGs can be _automatically seeded_ (a new seed is generated upon PRNG creation) or _manually seeded_ (the PRNG uses a predetermined seed).

-- See "[**When to Use a Manually-Seeded PRNG**](#When_to_Use_a_Manually_Seeded_PRNG)" to learn which kind of seeding to use.
+- See "[**When to Use a Manually Seeded PRNG**](#When_to_Use_a_Manually_Seeded_PRNG)" to learn which kind of seeding to use.
 - See "[**Seed Generation for Noncryptographic PRNGs**](#Seed_Generation_for_Noncryptographic_PRNGs)" for advice on how to seed.
 - See "[**Existing RNG APIs in Programming Languages**](#Existing_RNG_APIs_in_Programming_Languages)" for existing APIs.
 - For automatically-seeded PRNGs, an application should use only one instance of the generator and pass it around to parts of the application that need it.

 <a id=Manually_Seeded_PRNGs></a>

-## Manually-Seeded PRNGs
+## Manually Seeded PRNGs

 A given pseudorandom number generator (PRNG) generates the same sequence of "random" numbers for the same "seed".
 A _seed_ is arbitrary data serving as the PRNG's input.
 Some applications care about reproducible "randomness" and thus could set a PRNG's seed manually for reproducible "random" numbers.

 <a id=When_to_Use_a_Manually_Seeded_PRNG></a>

-### When to Use a Manually-Seeded PRNG
+### When to Use a Manually Seeded PRNG

 By seeding a PRNG manually for reproducible "randomness", an application will be tied to that PRNG or its implementation.
-Therefore, an application should not use a manually-seeded PRNG (rather than a cryptographic or automatically-seeded RNG) unless&mdash;
+Therefore, an application should not use a manually seeded PRNG (rather than a cryptographic or automatically-seeded RNG) unless&mdash;

 1. the application might need to generate the same "random" result multiple times,
 2. the application either&mdash;